 Medication Assistance Program

 We are able to provide qualifying patients with inexpensive medication.
-For just $5, patients receive medicine that they otherwise wouldn’t be able to afford.
+Through this program, patients can receive medicine that they otherwise wouldn’t be able to afford.
 For more information about medication assistance and the Medication Assistance Program, contact us at email@example.com.

 Heartland provides families and individuals about a week’s worth of groceries for healthy meals every month through its partnership with Just Food and Harvesters.
 Families and individuals can receive food once per month.

 Much of our food pantry is stocked by donation and collection from groups throughout town, including churches, clubs and service organizations.
 Click here to see a list of items we need.